placeholder_200x200

 Math

-Students participate in a hands-on success oriented Math Expressions curriculum that emphasizes manipulatives and mental math.
+Students participate in a hands-on, success-oriented Math Expressions curriculum that emphasizes manipulatives and mental math.
 The curriculum uses a multi-sensory approach to teaching in a cooperative setting.
-55 minute daily lessons enable all children to develop a solid foundation in math concepts and math vocabulary which prepares them for advanced math opportunities.
+55-minute daily lessons enable all children to develop a solid foundation in math concepts and math vocabulary, which prepares them for advanced math opportunities.

 Social Studies

-Students learn about the four main facets of history: social, political, economic and religious.
+Students learn about the four main facets of history: social, political, economic, and religious.
 By learning about these important historical areas in a biblical worldview, students expand their awareness of the world around them.

 Science